 Magazine writers are paid to crank out attention-grabbing articles to push sales.
 Not articles backed by science.
 And definitely not articles that contradict what we already believe.

 What’s the last food commercial you remember watching?

 Bud Light beer?
 McDonald’s double quarter-pounder?
 Cool ranch Doritos?

 When was the last time you saw a commercial for brown rice, bananas or broccoli?

 You probably don’t recall.

 As a child, I was exposed to many TV commercials.
-As a result, I wanted to eat McDonald’s, Pizza Hut and Lucky Charms for breakfast, lunch and dinner.
+As a result, I wanted to eat Lucky Charms for breakfast, McDonalds’ for lunch and Pizza Hut dinner.

 Imagine if you watched commercials for broccoli, bananas and brown rice.
 You might say TV ads don’t affect you.
 But admit it, you’d buy more.

 Now imagine a child watching commercials for healthy food, not McDonald’s and Doritos.
 Instead of begging for junk food, they’d beg you to buy bananas at the grocery store.